 We have another exclusive interview to bring you.
 As this interview is being published, there are still many people spending more time home with family members.
 Perhaps some of them will find this interview an inspiration?
 Or they can see this for some possibilities.

-to legallmarry her partner, or simply to live together With him in any place in the world without having to hide, yet she can't.
+The woman interviewed below should be free to legally marry her partner, or simply to live together With him in any place in the world without having to hide, yet she can't.
 They are consenting adults who aren't hurting anyone; why should they be denied their rights?
 In much of the world, including where they live, they could be criminally prosecuted for their love.

 Read the interview below and see for yourself what “Kaylee” has to say about her love for “Will.”
 You may think this relationship is interesting, or it might make you uncomfortable, or you might find it ideal, even highly erotic and romantic, but whatever your reaction, should these lovers be denied equal access to marriage or any other rights, or be ostracized simply because they love each other this way?